Autodesk/pgbelt/docs/quickstart.md

 $ belt sync testdatacenter1 database1
 ```

+If the above command fails, you can diagnose and run the individual steps with the following commands:

+- `sync-sequences` - reads and sets sequences values from SRC to DST at the time of command execution
+- `dump-tables` - dumps only tables without Primary Keys
+- `load-tables` - load into DST DB the tables from the `dump-tables` command (found on disk)
+- `dump-contraints` - dumps NOT VALID constraints from your SRC DB schema onto disk
+- `load-constraints` - load NOT VALID constraints from disk to your DST DB schema
+- `validate-data` - Check random 100 rows and last 100 rows of every table involved in the replication job, and ensure all match exactly.
+- `analyze` - Run ANALYZE on the database

 ## Step 8: Enable write traffic to the destination host

 Enabling write traffic to the destination host is done outside of PgBelt, with your application.